Mrs. Kathy Rathbun

 As we did last year, the entire school is learning about/following the Fruits of the Spirit this year.
 Every month each class will vote for the student in their group that most exhibits the virtue of that month.
-Thomas Helling was voted as the student who most showed PATIENCE in December.
-January's Fruit of the Spirit is Kindness.
+Carter was voted as the student who most showed KINDNESS in January.
+February's Fruit of the Spirit is GOODNESS.

 As always, thank you for your support of your child and your child's teachers - it means the world to all of us!

 Classroom Party Sign UpParents, click the link below to sign up for various classroom parties throughout the year!